Filipendula vulgaris

 Filipendula vulgaris, commonly known as dropwort or fern-leaf dropwort, is a perennial herbaceous plant in the family Rosaceae, closely related to meadowsweet (Filipendula ulmaria).
-It is found in dry pastures across much of Europe and central and northern Asia, mostly on lime.
+It is found in Europe, western Siberia, Asia Minor, the Caucusus and North Africa.
+It prefers dry pastures, mostly on lime rich soils.

-The crushed leaves and roots have a scent of the oil of wintergreen (methyl salicylate).
+The leaves and roots are a source of methyl salicylate (oil of wintergreen).